Saudi Arabia and Thailand resume full diplomatic relations after decades of tensions sparked by the blue diamond affair.

 The case and its aftermath led to tensions between the two countries.

 Thailand hopes to welcome Saudi tourists

-The janitor was finally arrested, confessed the robbery, returned what he hadn’t sold yet and cooperated with authorities.
+The janitor was finally arrested, confessed to the robbery, returned what he hadn’t sold yet and cooperated with authorities.
 He spent three years in prison.

-Several Saudi diplomats went in Thailand in 1990 but got murdered and a businessman trying to find information went missing.
+Several Saudi diplomats went to Thailand in 1990 but got murdered and a businessman trying to find information went missing.
 The cases have not been solved but Saudi Arabia saw a link with the lack of results in the investigations.